dvinubius/tiny-multisig/README.md

 ## @dev

+### Burner wallets
-Burner wallets turned off in local development to closer resemble production use.
+Burner wallets turned off in local development to closer resemble production use:

+See App.jsx:

+> const userProviderAndSigner = useUserProviderAndSigner(injectedProvider);

+Turn them on by using the usual

+> const userProviderAndSigner = useUserProviderAndSigner(injectedProvider, localProvider);

+### useContext()

 useContext() used extensively for values like userSigner, localProvider, gasPrice etc.

+### Customize Component Kit for optimal UI

 Custom kit of scaffold-eth components
-- more customizable
+- more flexible (customizable)
-- refactored for cleaner code
+- destructured props for better readability

-### Low gas  vs. frontend dev simplicity
+### Low gas  vs. simple frontend dev experience

 Factory contract code could be crafted for cheaper transactions if proper event indexing were used.

 We don't have to include all owners and requiredConfirmations in Safe Created events.
 However, it's easier to provide good frontend functionality if that data is available directly from the events.

+### Rpc load

-This project uses no indexing, so complex queries / numerous rpc requests are kept to a minimum.
+This project uses no indexing.
+RPC requests are kept to a minimum but it may still be an issue.

-It won't **scale well** for
+It won't **scale well** if
-  - many created MultiSig Safes
+  - many MultiSig Safes created
-  - many Transactions within one safe the problems being speed and (probably) rpc server request caps.
+  - many transactions within any one safe the problems being speed and (probably) rpc server request caps.

 So this is **not a production setup**.

 Improvements possible via Subgraph or Moralis for "backend" support.

-### Rpc load

 Even with this minimal setup the app can get quite intensive on RPC requests.

-Blocknumber requests could be reduced (WiP)

 ### Use